NirDs22/event_tracker_dashboard/README.md

 pip install -r requirements.txt
 ```

-2. **Provide configuration**
+2. **Optional configuration**

+The app works with public sources out of the box.
+To enable Reddit, NewsAPI or
-Copy the example file and fill in your own values:
+email digests, copy the example file and fill in your own values:

 ```
 cp .env.example .env
 ```

-The most important values are API keys for Reddit and NewsAPI as well as
-the model name served by [Ollama](https://ollama.com/).
-By default the
-app looks for a locally running model such as Qwen3 via `OLLAMA_MODEL`.
-OpenAI keys are optional and only used when provided.
+If `NEWSAPI_KEY` is missing the app falls back to Google News RSS.
+When no
+`OLLAMA_MODEL` is set summaries are generated with a small Transformers model
+(`t5-small`).

 3. **Run the dashboard**